Team Ayu: Rainbow lyrics

 In December 2002, Hamasaki released her sixth studio album: Rainbow.
 Early issues of the album included a URL address that linked to "Rainbow", an unfinished demo track.
 Due to fan feedback, Hamasaki decided to develop the song further for a future release; as this was based on public demand, the singer took the project one step further—a survey was sent out to Team Ayu members, requesting ideas for themes and lyrics.
 "I've never listened to everyone's voices directly and written lyrics from them before."
 Hamasaki commented later.
 "My goal wasn't to pick up and string together the words everyone gave me, but to turn what I felt when I saw the words that were sent to me into lyrics and music."
 In the end, over 100,000 fans took part in the survey.
 The track was included on the later released A Ballads compilation album.

-The final version of the track included the English lyrics "No rain, can't get the rainbow", Hamasaki framing painful emotions as natural precusors to happiness and healing.
+The final version of the track included the English lyrics "No rain, can't get the rainbow", Hamasaki framing painful emotions as natural precursors to happiness and healing.
 It has since been performed in multiple concerts, such as being the new year songs for Countdown Live 2007–2008 Anniversary, and Countdown Live 2021–2022 A: 23rd Monster.